origin-1/gulp-eslint-new/README.md

 Specify a list of [environments](https://eslint.org/docs/user-guide/configuring/language-options#specifying-environments) to be applied.

 _Prefer using `options.overrideConfig.env` instead.
 Note the different option name and format._

-#### `options.rulePaths`

-Type: `string[]`

-This option allows you to specify additional directories from which to load rules files.
-This is useful when you have custom rules that aren't suitable for being bundled with ESLint.
-This option works much like the ESLint CLI's [`--rulesdir` option](https://eslint.org/docs/user-guide/command-line-interface#--rulesdir).

 #### `options.configFile`